Patterns of Agile success – Part 5 of 6

 Collaborative teams try to avoid being too dependent on any one individual – no matter how brilliant.
 This means the team needs to invest in sharing knowledge, sometimes by having a more expert practitioner pair with someone who knows less, or by more formal investment in training.
 Supporting such a culture often involves ensuring the company is motivating the team rather than just individuals through shared responsibility and reward.

 Does the organisation provide tools and opportunities for collaboration?

-Face to face meetings, regular reviews, co-located teams, wikis and other means of sharing information or feedback … these are all symptomatic of collaborative cultures.
-Especially with geographically distributed teams, organisations need to invest in web-cams, video conferencing and even flights to ensure some face-to-face contact.
+Face-to-face meetings, regular reviews, co-located teams, wikis, and other means of sharing information or feedback… these are all symptomatic of collaborative cultures.
+Especially with geographically distributed teams, organizations need to invest in webcams, video conferencing and even flights to ensure some face-to-face contact.

 Who is allowed to look at or change the code?

 You need plenty of safeguards to ensure fiddling with the code doesn’t crash everything else, but in principle, Collective Code Ownership allows anyone qualified to do so to fix or make changes to the code.